golaravel/laravel4.2docs/pagination.md

 <a name="converting-to-json"></a>
 ## Converting To JSON

 The `Paginator` class implements the `Illuminate\Support\Contracts\JsonableInterface` contract and exposes the `toJson` method.
-You can may also convert a `Paginator` instance to JSON by returning it from a route.
+You may also convert a `Paginator` instance to JSON by returning it from a route.
 The JSON'd form of the instance will include some "meta" information such as `total`, `current_page`, `last_page`, `from`, and `to`.
 The instance's data will be available via the `data` key in the JSON array.

 <a name="custom-presenters"></a>
 ## Custom Presenters